-The University of Nebraska at Kearney Alumni Association recognized four students with Outstanding Senior awards during Thursday’s Applauding Excellence ceremony on campus.
+The University of Nebraska at Kearney Alumni Association recognizes five students with Outstanding Senior awards.
 The award honors UNK seniors for excellence in scholarship and leadership, as well as involvement and dedication to the university and Kearney community.
 Recipients were selected by a panel of UNK alumni.

 Austin Jacobsen, son of Lee and Angie Jacobsen of Kearney and a Sidney High School graduate.
 Austin will receive his degree in sports communication and exercise science in May.
 Austin has accepted a position with KRVN Radio in Lexington as a news reporter and sports broadcaster following graduation.

 During Austin’s time at UNK, he served as a Chancellor’s Ambassador, UNK Campus Visit Assistant, and a student ambassador for the Kinesiology and Sports Sciences Department.
 He worked at the campus radio station, KLPR, serving as the sports director.
 Austin won numerous Intercollegiate Broadcasting System and Nebraska Broadcasters Association awards.
 Austin was active in his fraternity, Sigma Phi Epsilon, and served as the Inter Fraternity Council president.

 Paige Kristensen, daughter of Doug Kristensen and Terri Harder of Minden.
 Paige will graduate in December with degrees in business administration and sports management.
 Paige plans to pursue an MBA at UNK or UNL following graduation.